wingos80/thesis_notes/Master_notes.md

 Ranked, 1 = highest priority

-1. Read up on Sutton & Barto
-2. Read up on flying-V
+1. Read up on flying-V
-3. Read up on Hierarchical RL (maybe HRL for continuous algos?
-For SAC?)
+2. Read up on RL with curriculum
-5. Read Ye Zhou's PhD dissertation which presents iADP, IDHP, and hierarchical RL.
+3. Read Ye Zhou's PhD dissertation on iADP, IDHP
 4. Look into evolutionary reinforcement learning (what's the deal with using GA over ES?)
-6. Look at Lucas/Caspers repos to study IDHP implementation
+5. Look at Lucas/Caspers repos to study IDHP implementation

+---

+## Research Objective

+> *To advance the state-of-the-art RL based fault tolerant flight controllers and contribute to the safety of autonomous flight, by studying and developing novel methods of hybrid RL algorithms.*

+### Research questions

+1. What are the state-of-the-art DRL algorithms?
+	1. What RL algorithms are used in state-of-the-art flight control, and what are the algorithms used in other fields?
+	2. What are the benefits and drawbacks of each algorithm?
+	3. What potential for improvement exist in each of these algorithms?
+2. Which of these algorithms are applicable to the problem of fault tolerant flight control?
+	1. What are desirable properties for an algorithm to possess for fault tolerance.
+	2. What fault cases are prevalent in aircrafts.
+3. How are DRL algorithms applied to flight control?
+	1. How are RL algorithms in general implemented?
+	2. How do RL algorithms interface with flight controllers?
+	3. What DoF flight simulation should be considered for this project?
+	4. How realistic should the flight dynamics used for RL training be?
+4. How does the implemented DRL algorithm compare to previous attempts at RL for fault tolerant flight control?
+	1. What metrics should be evaluated for the implemented algorithm?
+	2. How did the fault tolerance characteristics of the obtain controller differ from other methods.
+	3. What other differences are present between the implemented and previous DRL controllers

 ---